 The first and possibly most important question when it comes to picking out a new computer is: What type of computer do you even want to get?

-No, we don’t necessarily mean “Are you going to buy an Alienware system or a Dell?”, but rather “Are you going to buy a pre-built system or customize & assemble your own build?”
+No, I don’t necessarily mean “Are you going to buy an Alienware system or a Dell?” but rather “Are you going to buy a pre-built system or customize & assemble your own build?”

 These systems will ship to your door ready to go, with all the parts and the operating system installed.
 All you need to do is plug them in and start using them.

 Sounds like the best way to go, right?

 Not always.
 With a pre-built PC, you’re going to be limited to what the manufacturer has to offer.

 If you want to change any components, you’re often much better off choosing a custom-built PC from a System Integrator like the ones we discussed before.
 These companies offer a huge number of part options, so you can get exactly the PC you want.